justin13601/ESGPTTaskQueryingPublic/README.md

-# ESGPT Task Querying - Coming Soon
+# ESGPT Task Querying - Coming Soon...

 ![](https://img.shields.io/badge/python-3.10-blue)

-## Introduction
+## Background

 Event Stream GPT (ESGPT) is a library that streamlines the development of generative, pre-trained transformers (i.e., foundation models) over event stream datasets, such as Electronic Health Records (EHR).
 ESGPT is designed to extract, preprocess, and manage these datasets efficiently, providing a Huggingface-compatible modeling API and introducing critical capabilities for representing complex intra-event causal dependencies and measuring zero-shot performance.
 For more detailed information, please refer to the ESGPT GitHub repository: [ESGPT GitHub Repo](https://github.com/esgpt).

 A feature of ESGPT is the ability to query EHR datasets for valid subjects, guided by various constraints and requirements defined in a YAML configuration file.
+This streamlines the process of extracting task-specific cohorts from large time-series datasets, offering a powerful and user-friendly solution to researchers and developers.
+The use of a human-readable YAML configuration file also eliminates the need for users to be proficient in complex dataframe querying, making the querying process accessible to a broader audience.

+There are diverse applications in healthcare and beyond.
+For instance, researchers can effortlessly define subsets of EHR datasets for training of foundational models.
+Retrospective analyses can also become more accessible to clinicians as it enables the extraction of tailored cohorts for studying specific medical conditions or population demographics.

-This README provides an overview of this feature, including a description of the YAML configuration file's fields, an outline of the algorithm, and instructions for use.
+This README provides an overview of this feature, including a description of the YAML configuration file's fields, an outline of the algorithm, and instructions for use (coming soon).

 ## Task Schema Definition